-Scale automatically adjusts to the maximum vertical size of your screen, and window-width allows you to set any value you like.
-Please note that scaling up the window will lessen the impact of text shadows, decrease framerates where heavy effects are in use, and may introduce some image-related jank, which may or may not impact your experience.
+Scale automatically adjusts to the maximum vertical size of your screen, while window-width allows you to set any value you like.
+Do note that scaling up the window shall lessen the impact of text shadows, decrease framerates where heavy effects are in use, and may introduce some image-related jank.
 If it does not work, see the Updating section.
 If it still doesn't work, let me know, and I will patch the script for you.

 Note: this config option will not work by default for Kagetsu Tohya due to a bug in its script: I have made a patch for it, including the latest ONS-EN, which may be found here.
 Please see readmi.txt for instructions and further details.

-I highly recommend updating all of your ONScripter games to the latest version of ONS-EN.
-It fixes crashes on Windows 8-10, adds features that weren't previously present, makes it possible to use ons.cfg options, and allows you to keep all of your save files in one convenient folder.
-Before dropping the latest executable in your game folder, make a text file named "game.id", containing ONLY the name of the game; this determines the name of the folder in which your save files will be stored (If you don't, saves will be stored in randomly-named folders).
-Then, download the last ONScripter-EN build for Windows (with SDL), Linux (x64), or Mac OS X, and unpack to each game folder.
+It is virtually necessary to update all of your ONScripter games to the latest version of ONScripter-EN.
+It fixes crashes on recent Windows versions, adds important features which weren't previously present, makes it possible to use ons.cfg options, and allows you to keep all of your save files in one convenient folder.
+Before dropping the latest executable in your game folder, make a text file named game.id, containing ONLY the name of the game: this determines the name of the folder in which your save files shall be stored (If you don't, saves are stored in randomly-named folders).
+Then, download the last ONScripter-EN build for Windows (with SDL), Linux (x64), or Mac OS X, and unpack to your game folder.

-Note: When updating Umineko, you must add "detect-png-nscmask" to ons.cfg in order for the English assets to display correctly.
-Also, when using the scale option, rain effects will become more dense, but with the drawback of slightly decreased framerate.
+Note: When updating Umineko no Naku Koro ni, you must add detect-png-nscmask to ons.cfg in order for the English image assets to display correctly.

 With these recent versions of ONScripter-EN, each game's save files are kept in their own folder within the hidden directory C:\ProgramData (Windows 7+) or ~/ (Linux/BSD).
 This is so that games can be kept in any folder -- even ones that are not writable.